unhcr/koboloadeR/README.md

 kobo_shiny("app_main_koboloadeR.R")
 ```

 This will launch a graphic interface with other instructions and options.

 For better performances, select "Open in Browser" on the top of the window.

+Alternatively, you can use the __console mode__ by running the file `run-analysis.R`.
+Note however that this implies that you configure correctly on your own the full configuration within the xlform file.

 ## Get your data